Dijous Bo in Inca: Eight kilometres of market, Ensaimada and rural warmth

 When Inca breathes: Dijous Bo between bustle and tradition

 A cool November morning in Inca: mists lift, the smell of roasted almonds mixes with the oil scent of old tractors.
-Over about eight kilometres stalls line up, voices rise, dogs bark in the distance — and everyone seems to have brought a piece of this special day.
-Dijous Bo is more than a market.
-It is a liveliness that transforms the town once a year.
+Over about eight kilometres stalls line up, voices rise, dogs bark in the distance — and everyone seems to have brought a piece of this special day, a scene described in Dijous Bo in Inca: Market, Music and the Return of the Boats.

 Market, machines, people: the full spectrum